Skip advert

 Owner satisfaction and safety are both strong areas for Mazda

-Mazda has an excellent reputation amongst owners, who voted the Japanese brand into seventh place (out of 32 carmakers) in our 2023 Driver Power satisfaction survey.
-They are impressed across the board, and find the interiors well screwed together, while running costs are also low.
+Mazda has an excellent reputation amongst owners, who voted the Japanese brand into seventh place (out of 32 carmakers) in our 2024 Driver Power satisfaction survey.
+It performed most strongly in categories relating to interior and exterior design.
 However, practicality was one area where improvement was deemed necessary, with more child-friendly features and more flexible seating common requests.
 All of this plays rather neatly into the MX-30’s mix of strengths and weaknesses, so we don’t expect this model to change that view anytime soon.

 There’s not yet much data yet on how the MX-30 will fare on reliability as an individual model, but Mazda owners that contributed to the Driver Power Survey stated that around a quarter of their cars experienced a problem of some kind within the first year of ownership.
-The electric version of the MX-30 should be more reliable that a regular combustion-engined car in theory as it has far few moving parts.
-However, this obviously doesn’t apply to the range-extender, and there’s no telling how dependable that all-new engine will be, although the limited shelf-life of Mazda’s rotary engines of the past may worry some.
+The electric version of the MX-30 should be more reliable that a regular combustion-engined car in theory as it has far fewer moving parts.
+However, this obviously doesn’t apply to the range-extender, and there’s no telling how dependable that all-new engine will be.

 The MX-30 is fitted with the latest safety tech, from autonomous emergency braking and lane-keeping, to a system that monitors the driver's attention levels.
 In the event of an accident, e-Call with GPS can also inform the emergency services while providing them the vehicle's exact location.